 - Increased convenience.
 Your business can benefit a lot from making use of electronic pay stubs.
 It can help reduce business costs since you won’t be needing toner, print, cartridges, etc. Electronic pay stubs also help employees out as they can just access them anytime they wish by opening up their e-mails.
 Additionally, it’s a great way for you to free up space in the office as you won’t be needing that file cabinet to keep records on your employees.

 - Employee benefits.
-As said earlier, your employees will really appreciate being able to access their pay stub 24/7 by simply logging into their account and checking their email.
+As said earlier, your employees will appreciate being able to access their pay stub 24/7 by simply logging into their accounts and checking their email.
 And with options like direct deposit, employees no longer have to go through payroll management whenever they want to get their paycheck.

 - Automatic tax compliance.
 With the help of blank pay stubs, you and your employees won’t be burdened by state and federal taxes.
-The reason for this is because payroll software solutions are able to automate these tax payments to ensure that you’re all compliant.
+The reason for this is because payroll software solutions can automate these tax payments to ensure that you’re all compliant.
 So employees who are worried about not having their taxes paid can just check their pay stubs to make sure that they have done so.

 E-Pay Stub Template